 Over the years, most of us have developed at least a decent understanding of tetrahydrocannabinol (THC), one of the primary compounds found in cannabis and known for its psychoactive features.

 But, over the years, scientists have developed or found various types of THC that affect us in different ways, with delta-8 THC being one of the most successful and widely available on the market.
-Nowadays, there is THC-O-acetate (THC-O), which has actually been around since the 1950s but is only now starting to become more widely known.
+Nowadays, there is THC-O-acetate (THC-O), which has actually been around since the 1950s but has recently become more widely known.
 And even more known after some fatal incidents occurred.

 In this article, we will dig up more about THC-O and compare it to delta9.
 While the latter can be derived naturally from hemp or marijuana plant, THC-O is a very potent, semi-synthetic psychoactive cannabinoid.
-So, let’s uncover everything about THC-O vs THC for you to get a complete understanding of these substances.
+So, let’s uncover everything about THC O acetate vs delta-9 THC for you to get a complete understanding of these substances.

-Comparing THC vs THC-O, THC, or tetrahydrocannabinol, is not “made” because it exists in nature.
+THC, or tetrahydrocannabinol, is not “made” because it exists in nature.
 Delta-9 THC is naturally the dominant compound in marijuana, which means that consuming the marijuana plant through any delivery method will give us the effects for which the compound is known.
-Also, isolated THC extracts allow us to incorporate this cannabinoid into various formulas, including gummies, vape oils, and more.
+Also, isolated THC extracts allow us to incorporate this cannabinoid into various formulas, including gummies, vape oils, cookies, and more.

 What are the Effects of THC and THC-O?